Learning Deterministic Finite-State Machines from the Prefixes of a Single String is NP-Complete: Learning DFAs from prefix-complete samples of binary strings

 \begin{theorem} \Con{DFA} and \Con{ADFA} are NP-complete when the input alphabet is binary and the instance sample is prefix-complete. \Con{Moore} and \Con{Mealy} are NP-complete when the input alphabet is binary. \end{theorem} \begin{proof} It does not matter in the above argument whether the empty string is accepted or rejected.
 Thus, the reduction given above proves the NP-hardness of \Con{Moore}.
-It also works for the NP-hardness proof for \Con{Mealy}, since our argument relies on the counting of strings that take us to different states which is evidenced by a common suffix that bring different outcomes.
-If a state of the consistent DFA is accepting, the corresponding Mealy machine outputs $+$ when entering that state. \end{proof}
+The same reduction proves the NP-hardness of \Con{Mealy}: distinct states are still witnessed by a common suffix yielding different outputs, and a Mealy machine can output $+$ on each transition entering a state that is accepting in the DFA. \end{proof}